openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_NCF_From_Tensorflow.md

 This tutorial explains how to convert Neural Collaborative Filtering (NCF) model to the OpenVINO Intermediate Representation.

-[Public TensorFlow NCF model](https://github.com/tensorflow/models/tree/master/official/recommendation) does not contain pretrained weights.
+[Public TensorFlow NCF model](https://github.com/tensorflow/models/tree/master/official/recommendation) does not contain pre-trained weights.
 To convert this model to the IR:
  1. Use [the instructions](https://github.com/tensorflow/models/tree/master/official/recommendation#train-and-evaluate-model) from this repository to train the model.
  2. Freeze the inference graph you get in previous step in `model_dir`, following the instructions from the **Freezing Custom Models in Python** section of the